axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 4. User → ITS Stellar: registerCustomToken() → Deploys Token Manager A
 5. User → Verify token metadata is registered on ITS Hub
 6. User → ITS Stellar: linkToken() → Deploys Token Manager B on destination chain
-7. User → Transfer or add mintership to the Token Manager (MINT_BURN type only)
+7. User → Transfer or add mintership to the Token Manager (MINT_BURN and MINT_BURN_FROM type only)
 8. Token linking complete - InterchainTransfer enabled
 ```